tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 X> * Convert the about page to use a template too.
 Use a template called `about.html` for this purpose.
 Base the contents of this file on `index.html`.
 In the new template's `<h1>` element, keep `Rango says...` -- but on the line underneath, have the text `'here is the about page.'`.
 X> * Remember to update the `about()` view in `views.py`!
 Do you think you need a context dictionary for this view?
 X> * Your new `about.html` must include a link back to the index page.
 If you copied your existing `index.html` template, a small change is required to achieve this.
 X> * Within the new `about.html` template, add a picture stored within your project's static files.
-You can just reuse the `rango.jpg` image you used in the index view!
-Make sure you keep the same `alt` text as the index page!
+Plese reuse the `rango.jpg` image you used in the `index()` view.
+Make sure you keep the same `alt` text as before!
 X> * On the about page, include a line that says `This tutorial has been put together by <your-name>`.
 If you copied over from `index.html`, replacing `{{ boldmessage }}` would be the perfect place for this.
 X> * In your Django project directory, create a new directory called `media` (if you have not done so already).
 Download a JPEG image of a cat, and save it to the `media` directory as `cat.jpg`.
 X> * In your `about.html` template, add in an `<img>` tag to display the picture of the cat to ensure that your media is being served correctly. **Keep the static image of Rango in your index page** so that your about page has working examples of both static and media files.
 The cat image should have alternative text of `Picture of a Cat`. **This means you should have an image of both Rango (from `static`) and a cat (from `media`) in your rendered about page.** You don't need to touch the `about()` view -- only `about.html` needs to be modified for this final task.